nkabbara/nkabbara.github.io/docs/books/useful-not-true.md

 Memories and past are mostly not true.

 How about the future.
 It's predictions.
 Probably based on some not-true past.
-Even if you're feeling tire now and thinking that you need to relax to recover is not a guarantee.
+Even if you're feeling tired now and thinking that you need to relax to recover is not a guarantee.
 Maybe relaxing is not the answer.
 Even if it feels 100% real.

 It's always a probability when thinking about the future.
 Always ask, how much am I willing to bet on this from $100 to $10,000.
 It's almost never $10,000, which will give room for other possibilities.

 You think science is true?
 Think again.
 It's just better versions of past **proposals**.
 Every discovery is a proposal that is expected to be improved by others.
-It's giant shoulders all the way down.
+It's giants' shoulders all the way down.

 > The most accurate theory is not always the most useful.
 And a rule of thumb can be far from true, but good enough to get you where you need to go.